WhosPablo/Tipz/README.md

 Submitted by: Tipz

-Time spent: **X** hours spent in total
+Time spent: 1 hour spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [ ] Settings page to change the default tip percentage.

 The following **optional** features are implemented: